 Account minimum: $500

 While Ellevest focuses on women specifically, its financial planning incorporates the needs of everyone.
 Ellevest is great for goal-based investing, even if you have multiple goals.
-The basic service level offers automatic rebalancing and tax minimization, while the premium account ups the ante with one-on-one access to certified financial planners and executive coaches.
+Unlike other robo-advisers, Ellevest charges a monthly fee ranging from $1 to $9, depending on what you need.
+The basic tier gets you an investment portfolio, access to education and some banking features (ATM reimbursements, for example).
+Higher tiers offer goal-based planning and reduced fees on meetings with financial planners and executive coaches.

-Management fee: 0.25 percent – 0.5 percent, depending on service level
+Management fee: $1 – $9 per month, depending on service level

 Management fee: none